 3.2 Directions:

-1. In a large mixing bowl, beat the softened butter with an electric mixer on medium speed until it becomes creamy and light in color.
+- In a large bowl, beat the softened butter with an electric mixer on medium speed until it looks creamy and pale.

-2. Gradually add the sifted confectioners’ sugar, mixing on low speed to prevent a sugar cloud.
+- Slowly add the sifted sugar, mixing on low so you dont get a sugar cloud.

-5. If the frosting is too thick, add more heavy cream or milk, one tablespoon at a time, until you achieve the desired consistency.
+- If your frosting is too thick, add more cream or milk a tablespoon at a time until it feels right.

 3.3 Expert Advice for Perfect Buttercream:

-• Beat the butter long enough to incorporate air; this creates a fluffier frosting.
+- Beat the butter long enough to trap air; this makes the frosting fluffier.

-• Store leftover buttercream in an airtight container in the refrigerator for up to one week, or freeze it for up to three months.
-Bring it to room temperature and rewhip before using.
+- Store leftovers in an airtight container in the fridge for up to one week or freeze for three months.
+Thaw, then rewhip before using.

 Section 4: Variations on Basic Buttercream Frosting